ppy/osu-wiki/news/2023/2023-04-13-osu-catch-world-cup-2023-registrations-now-open.md

 - **[Click here!](https://osu.ppy.sh/community/tournaments/38)**
 - Teams will be formed by each country's captain *after* the registration phase has concluded.
-- **The deadline for registering is March , 23:59 UTC.
+- **The deadline for registering is April 26, 23:59 UTC.
 Make sure to get yours in before then!**

 *Notice: you may only participate if your position in the osu!catch global ranking is #5000 or higher, and you have not violated the [osu! community rules](/wiki/Rules) in the past 12 months.*